-They can also be placed outside of the office in the hallway depending upon your office suite’s floor plan.
+They can also be placed outside of the office in the hallway depending on your office suite’s floor plan.
 I’ve seen them placed in the hallway in between offices rather than in the offices themselves (although that of course works too).
-In that case, the therapists used one machine on each side for about every 3 office doors with about 4 used total.
+In that case, the therapists used one machine on each side for about every 3 office doors with about 4 used in total.

 So I’d recommend: